JordanFrecon/jordanfrecon.github.io/_posts/2022-06-24-experiment-development-model.md.md

 	scp -r  <login>@<server_address>:<path_to_source_folder> <local_target_folder>

+## Conclusion

+Finally, you can repeat these sprints agile multiple times until you get the results expected.
+If you want to go further, you can check [SetupTools Development Mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) and [Docker](https://hub.docker.com/_/python).

+## Acknowledgments

+Thanks [Bamdad](https://github.com/bamdadsabbagh) for your precious comments.
+It is always a pleasure!

 ## Appendix: shell

 In computing, the interface permitting the human user to use the system services and programs is called the **shell**.
 Its name comes from the fact that it is the outermost layer around the operating system with which the user can interact.